dgs700/backbone.configurator/README.md

                           }

 **.has('property')**
-determine if property exists
+determine if property exists (not yet implemented)

     myApp = new Backbone.Router(myConf);

-    //sample, suggested skeletal configuration for basic Backbone modules
-    //the idea is to use this as a filing system for dependancies in whatever logical
-    //groupings make sense for your site
+Sample, suggested skeletal configuration for basic Backbone modules.
+The idea is to use this as a filing system for dependancies in whatever logical groupings make sense for your site.
-    //you can extend this object or set your own via
-    //Backbone.Configurator.config = {your base config} prior to extending your own
+You can extend this object or set your own via Backbone.Configurator.config = {your base config} prior to extending your own Configurator classes.
-    //Configurator classes

     config = {
         //